hackinghat/jekyll-local-diagram/README.md

 # jekyll-local-diagram

+# Quickstart

+## Local Jekyll

+If you're running/building your site outside of a

+For a local Jekyll host you should add the following to your `Gemfile`

+    group :jekyll_plugins do
+      ...
+      gem "jekyll-local-diagram"
+    end

+It should also appear in your `_config.yml` file thus:

+    plugins:
+    - jekyll-local-diagram

+Then either run:

+    gem install jekyll-local-diagram

+ Or run

+    bundle update

+## Github Pages / Docker

+Take a look at [jekyll-local-diagram-build-action](https://github.com/hackinghat/jekyll-local-diagram-build-action) for ways that you can run `jekyll-local-diagram` in a container or as part of a GitHub CI/CD build action to publish to GitHub pages.

+# Documentation

 # What

-This is a [Jekyll](https://jekyllrb.com) Plugin that will generate SVGs as static assets for a Jekyll site.
+This is a [Jekyll](https://jekyllrb.com) Plugin that will generate SVGs as static assets that can be embedded into a Jekyll site.

 # Why?